shalva97/JellyList/README.md

 # Jellylist
-A native Jellyfin client for android written in Jetpack Compose and also has an CLI interface
+A native Jellyfin client for android written in Jetpack Compose and also has a CLI

 # Build from source
 clone the repo and open the project in Android Studio or Intellij EAP with latest android plugin.